Serenity 6.2.0 Release Notes (2022-10-10)

 Renamed ScriptInitialization.ts to ScriptInit.ts [StartSharp]

-We changed the filename so it does not get confused with the classic namespace version.
-This script is loaded into both modular and namespace files from _LayoutHead.cshtml:
+.
+This update helps avoid confusion with the classic namespace version.
+The script is loaded into both modular and namespace files from _LayoutHead.cshtml

 <script type="module" src="~/esm/Modules/Common/ScriptInit.js"></script>

-Unlike namespace version, it is not possible to define a global script file that will be runned in all modular TypeScript pages.
+Unlike the namespace version, there isn't a way to define a global script file that runs in all modular TypeScript pages.
+This feature was previously possible using the inject

 Removed Imports/ServerTypings Folder

-This folder was only used for namespace typings, and not used for modular TypeScript.
-As we converted all classic namespace code, to modular TypeScript in StartSharp, when you create a new project with StartSharp 6.2.0+, there will not be a Imports folder.
+folder was exclusively used for namespace typings and had no relevance in modular TypeScript.
+With the complete conversion of classic namespace code to modular TypeScript in StartSharp, new projects created with StartSharp 6.2.0 and beyond will not include an Imports

-You may find a Modules/ServerTypes folder which contains a similar set of files, but in modular TypeScript style.
+folder containing a similar set of files, but in the modular TypeScript style.

 .s-SomeDialog {